estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D71 - May 23, 2018
+Struggling with a TextView and finding a layout that works on older iPhones as well as the iPhone X. Not happy with it yet, but still working on it. #100DaysOfCode #swift #iOS

 ### R2D70 - May 22, 2018
 No swift today, just spent some time in HTML and CSS fixing up my website.  #100DaysOfCode #swift #iOS #html #css